-This research utilizes a within-country panel data set to run OLS regressions in order to avoid cultural, institutional variances among countries.
+This research utilizes a within-country panel data set to run OLS regressions in order to control cultural, institutional variances among countries.
 The regression model is explained as follows.

 Baseline Regression

 According to the cross-country regression (Klansen, 2002), the following basic regression equation is set: